 Be sure to apply for the MPP/MS Analytics dual degree.
 If you want to begin with MPP coursework, you need to apply for the dual degree by the MPP application deadline date (June).
 If you want to start with the MS Analytics coursework, you need to apply to the dual degree by the MS Analytics application deadline date (February).
 Requirements include GRE scores, 3 letters of recommendation, transcripts, a personal statement, and a resume.

 Fascinated by the use of data analytics in social policy analysis, research, and evaluation?
 Penn’s School of Social Policy & Practice (SP2) has a program for you.
 The MSSP + data analytics certificate is a judicious blend of the technical and the theoretical, with a solid core of social policy & practice.

 You can put this knowledge to use at one of SP2’s research centers—social good and philanthropy are watchwords at the school.
 SP2 also has a number of data-driven special projects where a keen analytics student can contribute.
-We should mention that Penn is often in the Top 15 of U.S. News & World Report rankings for Social Work.

 The admissions criteria for this program are the same as the regular MSSP.
 Applicants are expected to have a bachelor’s degree and a GPA that reflects strong academic ability and good GRE or GMAT scores.
 The required application essay should explain your particular interest in data analytics.

 Lest you be confused by the title, UT’s program is a wide-ranging degree that explores the role of analytics and data in social science.
 You’ll be learning how to apply your technical skills in fields such as criminology, economics, geospatial information sciences, public policy, and sociology—certainly not just harvesting data from social media.